LiudmilaE/ironhack-project1-gameDurak/README.md

 # Ironhack | Project 1 | Game Durak

 ## Introduction
----

-This is a repo to practice in creating working game in browser as my first project during Ironhack Bootcamp
+This is a repository for one-week individual Project - creating a game.

 #### DURAK